How to Put out a Kitchen Fire: 3 Manual and Automatic Methods

 At home, it's a similar story.
 Over a four-year period, domestic kitchen fires from cooking activities resulted in an average of 530 deaths per year.

-With proper planning and preparation, no one ever needs to find themselves in the face of a kitchen fire and not know how to put it out.
+With planning and preparation, no one ever needs to find themselves in the face of a kitchen fire and not know how to put it out.
 Below are the three most effective ways to put out a kitchen fire.

 Equip Your Kitchen with an Automatic Fire Suppression System